Full Synopsis

 Act Two

 Greeting the audience as they return from intermission, the Blue Fairy expresses aloud her growing regret at having granted a wish to "a moron."
-Geppetto overhears this and the two squabble until they are interrupted by a pair of well-behaved children, with whom Geppetto is immediately impressed.
+Geppetto overhears this, and the two squabble until they are interrupted by a pair of well-behaved children, with whom Geppetto is immediately impressed.

 The children introduce Geppetto and the Fairy to Maria and Bernardo, a couple who are waiting to see Professor Buonragazzo.
 It is soon revealed that the Professor custom-builds "perfect children" to the specifications of their parents.
-As Geppetto watches, the Professor's machine creates "Talia", a custom-designed child for Maria and Bernardo ("Satisfaction Guaranteed").
+As Geppetto watches, the Professor's machine creates "Talia," a custom-designed child for Maria and Bernardo ("Satisfaction Guaranteed").
 The Professor creates a series of possible Pinocchio replacements, but Geppetto is horrified, rejecting them and running away.

-The Blue Fairy interjects to secretly inform us that she is responsible for the talking animals.
+The Blue Fairy interjects to inform us secretly that she is responsible for the talking animals.
 A horse directs Geppetto to follow Pinocchio to Pleasure Island.

 After Geppetto departs, Stromboli arrives and encounters the Blue Fairy.
-He wishes he had Pinocchio back.
+He wishes that he had Pinocchio back.
 The Blue Fairy reflects that at least Stromboli wants Pinocchio, unlike Geppetto.
 She tells Stromboli to go home, and that she will bring Pinocchio to him.
-Stromboli is surprised and elated ("Bravo Stromboli - Reprise").
+Stromboli is surprised and elated ("Bravo Stromboli – Reprise").

 A Ringleader and his Roustabouts introduce us to Pleasure Island ("Pleasure Island").
-It is a children's paradise - part circus, part carnival, a place where delinquents run wild.
+It is a children's paradise – part circus and part carnival, a place where delinquents run wild.
 Geppetto arrives and is immediately accosted and menaced by said delinquents.
 Pinocchio emerges from the crowd and accuses Geppetto of not wanting him.
 He states that Pleasure Island is his new home.
 At that moment, Pinocchio and the other delinquents turn into donkeys.
 The Ringleader orders them hauled away.

 Geppetto, in a rowboat, pursues a ship containing the transformed Pinocchio and the other donkeys leaving Pleasure Island.
 A whale swallows Geppetto and his rowboat whole.

-Geppetto and Pinocchio find each other inside the whale (Pinocchio is now restored to his normal self).
-Geppetto promises Pinocchio that their relationship will be different from now on ("Geppetto and Son - Whale Reprise").
+Geppetto and Pinocchio find each other inside of the whale (Pinocchio is now restored to his normal self).
+Geppetto promises Pinocchio that their relationship will be different from now on ("Geppetto and Son – Whale Reprise").
 They escape when they devise a plan for Pinocchio to lie continually until his nose is long enough to tickle the whale's throat, and it sneezes them out.

 Geppetto and Pinocchio return to the toyshop, only to find Stromboli and the Blue Fairy waiting for them.
 Geppetto offers Stromboli anything in exchange for letting him keep Pinocchio ("Since I Gave My Heart Away").
 Stromboli refuses to cooperate, but the Fairy intercedes, transforming Pinocchio into a real boy (and therefore rendering him worthless to Stromboli).